learn-co-curriculum/phrg-sql-insert-select-update-code-along/README.md

 Notice that this time we selected the row to delete using the Primary Key column.
 Remember that every table row has a Primary Key column that is unique.
 Lil' Bub was the second row in the database and thus had an id of `2`.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sql-insert-select-update-code-along/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sql-insert-select-update-code-along/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Inserting, Selecting, Updating, and Deleting Database Rows</p>